Our Office’s Safety Precautions

 When you visit our office, we ask that you arrive on time for your appointment, rather than too early.
 This will minimize the amount of time you spend in our waiting room or reception area.
 If you have respiratory symptoms, we will require that you are tested prior to coming to the office.

 PLEASE LIMIT THE NUMBER OF FAMILY MEMBERS WITH YOU to 2 parents without siblings for infant and child visits.
-For adult patients, other family members are requested to wait in the car in consideration of social distancing.
+For adult patients who are referred for treatment, please feel free to bring another adult who helps you make health care decisions.

 How can you prevent contracting or spreading COVID-19?